 from fertilization to formation of the bilaminar embryo.

 We're gonna pick up right here at the very moment after fertilization has occurred.

-We can see that a spermatozoa has just entered the oocyte.
+We can see that the spermatozoon has just entered the oocyte.

 It has punctured through the protective barrier of cells